FOLLOW US

 You can use a UK photocard driving licence to drive in Kosovo.
 If you still have a paper driving licence, you may need to update it to a photocard licence or get a 1969 international driving permit (IDP) as well.

-You must carry vehicle registration and ownership documents and a locally valid insurance policy.
-European Green Card vehicle insurance is not valid.
-You should buy local third party insurance at the border or from the nearest town at the earliest opportunity.
+You will need a locally valid insurance policy.
+European green card vehicle insurance is not valid.
+You should buy local third-party insurance at the border or from the nearest town at the earliest opportunity.
 Make sure you have enough cash in euros to pay for insurance.

 Driving conditions

-The standard of roads varies from fair to poor.
+Road standards vary from fair to poor.
 Roads are particularly bad in rural areas and after bad weather.
 There is a risk of landslides and flooding.
 Avoid travelling at night if possible.
 The quality of fuel varies.

 Border crossings

 There are sometimes delays at the border crossings between Kosovo and North Macedonia, Kosovo and Albania, and Kosovo and Serbia.
 These are common around festive periods and during the summer months.
-Ensure you have food and water with you in case of delays.
+Ensure you have food and water in case of delays.

 Car hire

 Many Serbian car hire firms will not allow you to drive their vehicles in Kosovo, and vice-versa, due to concerns about the security situation.
-There have been some incidents where Serbian registered cars have been targeted in more isolated areas of Kosovo.

 Taxis

 The condition of taxis and standard of driving vary.
 Taxis are readily available in Pristina.
-Registered taxi firms are the safest option and fares are regulated – these usually need to be ordered via phone, although some are introducing apps.
+Registered taxi firms are the safest option and fares are regulated.
+These usually need to be ordered by phone, although some are introducing local apps.
 Operators usually speak a reasonable level of English.
-Taxis that approach you for a fare are often unofficial and can overcharge.
 International ride-hailing apps are not available.
-Use established taxi companies instead of a personally owned vehicle converted to a taxi.

 Extreme weather and natural disasters